jacklule/DataViz-Syllabus/GitHubSetUp.md

 ##Create and Submit html page to GitHub.io: Day 2

-Students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
-To get them set up for submitting assignments:

 - **To publish work saved on the local computer**, such as svg files produced by Chartbuilder: 1) Students would complete the assignment at Chartbuilder; 2) download the svg file to their local computer (the other option, png files, do not render consistently); 3) create an html page for the assignment; 4) insert the svg file into the html page; 5) upload the html page to their github.io site.
 Here are examples of a Chartbuilder assignment in svg and png format: [Chartbuilder svg test](http://jacklule.github.io/pages/SVGtest.html) and [Chartbuilder png test](http://jacklule.github.io/pages/PNGtest.html)